rajeshradhakrishnanmvk/rajeshradhakrishnanmvk.github.io/_posts/2020-01-23-LettersToADataScientist_1805-daysToGo.md

 I have installed a set of software’s into my personal laptop and started coding.
 Besides, today I consider myself to be the busiest person in the world but in order to thrive in field of technology I have to learn continuously.
 When you open up this app in Jan 01, 2025 I could have evolved from the current design.
 I don’t know now whether I can accomplish whatever I have envisioned but the confidence that I have today, makes me feel that it’s achievable.
 Another interesting thing is I don’t have to spend a single penny to make my dream a reality.

-Looking forward to become you\!
+Looking forward to meet you\!

 Sincerely